 1. Phu Quoc

-This idyllic island has everything from quiet white sand beaches, views of romantic sunsets, sprawling forests, relaxing atmosphere, and the ultimate getaway from the busy city towns on the mainland.
+This idyllic island has everything from quiet white sand beaches, views of romantic sunsets, sprawling forests, a relaxing atmosphere, and the ultimate getaway from the busy city towns on the mainland.
 It is a mere 45 kilometers west of Ha Tien located on the southern end of Vietnam.

-The island is a favorite for nature lovers, since the northern part of the island has remained untouched due to being protected by its status of being a UNESCO-listed national park.
+The island is a favorite for nature lovers since the northern part of the island has remained untouched due to being protected by its status of being a UNESCO-listed national park.
 When on the island, take the opportunity of relaxing by the beach, or visiting some of the small traditional villages with friendly locals.
 You will also see Buddhist pagodas, stunning towering trees, expensive and fancy resorts, and a range of Vietnamese street food.
 There’s a lot of fun things to do in Phu Quoc.

 Getting to Phu Quoc Island

-The whole island is easily travelled by motorcycle, taxi, or on one of the organized tour groups.
+The whole island is easily traveled by motorcycle, taxi, or on one of the organized tour groups.
 To get to the island itself, you can either opt to take a fast ferry from Ha Tien or Rach Gia.
 There are also options for a slow ferry from Ha Tien, Express VIP Catamarans, local boats, or even a ferry from neighboring Cambodia and Thailand.

 There are many overnight accommodations, from homestays to vacation rentals, including a few luxury hotels.
 Learn about the best luxury hotels in Phu Quoc if you crave that upscale experience.